rheinwerk-verlag/planning-poker-jira/docs/user_docs/how-to.rst

    | Password      | Use this if you didn't save a password in the Jira Connection or override the password from the database |
    +---------------+----------------------------------------------------------------------------------------------------------+

-The Jira issue will be mapped onto a Planning Poker story as follows
+The Jira issue will be mapped onto a Planning Poker story as follows:

 +----------------------+-------------+
 | Planning Poker Story | Jira Issue  |